 By plotting the reconstruction efficiency for inference on the cosmics-with-Michel sample against the acceptance for inference on the Michel-only sample, a working point with high reconstruction efficiency and low acceptance can be found.
 This is shown in Figure 3.15.

+Figure 3.15: Reconstruction efficiencies for the cosmics-with-Michel sample plotted against the acceptance for inference on the Michel-only sample.
+Error bars are omitted for visibility.

 The GNNs exhibited, show very different performances.
 While the reconstruction efficiency generally is quite high at over 90% in most instances, the acceptances are shifted by about an order of magnitude for all GNNs, except for the one trained on cosmics-with-Michel and Michel-only (yellow), which has a maximum acceptance of 1.9×10^{-4} .
 With the goal in mind to build a cosmic muon trigger, data points at the low end of the acceptance scale and at high reconstruction efficiencies are preferred.
-The clear favorite in that regard is the GNN trained on a mixture of cosmics-with-Michel frames and Michel-only frames.
-At a reconstruction efficiency of 95.6% for a minimum track length of 3 and 95.3% for a minimum track length of 4, the minimum acceptance of 6.2×10^{-5} is reached.
+The clear favorite in that regard is the GNN trained on a mixture of cosmics-with-Michel frame and Michel-only frames.
+At a reconstruction efficiency of 95.6% for a minimum track length of 3 and 95.3% for a minimum track length of 4 the minimum acceptance of 6.2×10^{-5} is reached.
 Still being statistically limited and considering the curves of the other GNNs, the acceptance for reconstruction efficiencies above 90% is probably even lower.